 Consumer spending is holding up better than many people had anticipated, given a 9 percent unemployment rate and modest wage gains, said Sweet.

 Consumers are having to dip into their savings, but I don't think that they're cutting into them as much as the data would suggest.
-Going forward, this pace of consumer spending is only sustainable if the labor market continues to heal.
+Going forward, this pace of consumer spending is only sustainable if the labour market continues to heal.

 Saving in the third quarter was the weakest since 2007 and inflation-adjusted disposable income fell for the first time since the fourth quarter of 2009.